Mark Hyman (doctor)

 Mark Adam Hyman (born November 22, 1959) is an American physician and author.
-He is the founder and medical director of The UltraWellness Center and was a columnist for The Huffington Post.
+He is the founder and medical director of The UltraWellness Center.
 Hyman was a regular contributor to the Katie Couric Show until the show's cancellation in 2013.
-He writes a blog called The Doctor’s Farmacy, which examines many topics related to human health and welfare.
+He hosts an eponymous podcast, The Dr. Hyman Show, which examines many topics related to human health.
+He is the author of several books on nutrition and longevity, of which 15 have become New York Times bestsellers, including Food Fix, Eat Fat, Get Thin, and Young Forever.

-Hyman is a proponent of functional medicine, a controversial form of alternative medicine.
-He is the board president of clinical affairs of the Institute for Functional Medicine.
-He was the editor-in-chief of, and is a contributing editor to, Alternative Therapies in Health and Medicine, a peer-reviewed journal.
-Hyman promotes a diet called peganism, which has been called a fad diet by some dietitians.
+Hyman is a proponent of the pseudoscientific functional medicine, a form of alternative medicine.
+He is the board president of clinical affairs of the Institute for Functional Medicine and is the founder of and senior adviser to the Center for Functional Medicine at the Cleveland Clinic.
+Hyman promotes the pegan diet, which has been characterized as a fad diet.

 Education

-Hyman was born in New York and graduated from Cornell University with a bachelor's degree in Asian Studies.
+Hyman was born in New York to Ruth Sidransky.
+He graduated from Cornell University with a bachelor's degree in Asian Studies.
 He received his Doctor of Medicine degree from the University of Ottawa and completed his training at the Community Hospital of Santa Rosa in family medicine.

 Career

+Early career

 Hyman started his medical career as a family physician in rural Idaho and later as an emergency department physician in Massachusetts.
 He was the co-medical director at Canyon Ranch in Lenox, Massachusetts, from 1996 to 2004.
-He opened The UltraWellness Center in a small shopping mall in Lenox after leaving Canyon Ranch.
+He opened The UltraWellness Center in Lenox after leaving Canyon Ranch.

 Hyman is one of the most prominent proponents of functional medicine, a controversial form of alternative medicine; there is no definitive clinical evidence of its effectiveness.
-He is the board president of clinical affairs of the Institute for Functional Medicine, and is a contributing editor and former editor-in-chief to the journal Alternative Therapies in Health and Medicine.
+He is a contributing editor to the journal Alternative Therapies in Health and Medicine and was editor-in-chief until 2008.

 In 2009, Hyman testified before the United States Senate Committee on Health, Education, Labor, and Pensions about integrative medical care.
-Hyman also participated in a Partners In Health program to bring medical care to Haiti following the 2010 Haiti earthquake.
+That same year, he won the Linus Pauling award from the Institute for Functional Medicine.